 While in 1983, de la Torre lost his SEA Games title in Singapore to Khin Soe of Burma, who won at 2:32.51.0, and de la Torre clocked at 2:36.57.0.
 Burma got back from its silver in 1981.

 Yet De la Torre lost his Milo Marathon crown to SEA Games 10K Champion Leonardo Ilut (Philippine Constabulary/Police) in 1983.
 At the same time, he regained and won his third and last title in 1984 in 2;32.23.
 Before dropping the title in 1985 to Wilfredo Ballester.
 From 1986-1989 the Milo Marathon did not operate.

 In 1985 SEA Games de la Torre was completely out of the medals.
 Consequently, Indonesia went Gold-Silver.
 Even defending champion Khin Soe was reduced to fourth.
 As and won the race in a much faster 2:25.52.0, similar to de la Torre time had been in Manila 4 years ago.
 De la Torre was fifth in 2:33.05.0 faster than he had run to run the Silver but not good enough for a medal.
 1987 was his last SEA Games appearance.

 De la Torre won the 1987 Penang Marathon at Georgetown, Malaysia, timing a respectable 2:29.52.

 Before his shocking death, de la Torre breasted the tape, beating arch-rival and fellow Ilonggo champion Herman Suizo by the skin of the teeth in the Bombo Marathon 20k event.

 Suizo went on to become a SEA Games Champion.
 At the same time, Suizo, who was from nearby Santa Barbara, provided an exciting rivalry.
-The two men from Iloilo dominating the Marathon scene in the Philippines.
+The two men from Iloilo dominated the Marathon scene in the Philippines.
 Suizo later avenged the defeat at the Yakult Marathon.

 Jimmy de la Torre Murder

-The countries famous Marathon king was infamously murdered on June 27, 1990, in an Iloilo Movie House.
+The country’s famous Marathon king was infamously murdered on June 27, 1990, in an Iloilo Movie House.
 Simultaneously, Jimmy’s murder on Crown Cinerama’s balcony (now Allied Bank) on corner Ledesma-Quezon Streets occurred at around past one o’clock in the afternoon, a rainy Tuesday.